In Stock

 Prepare the site by mixing in well-rotted manure and a complete fertiliser to enrich the soil and support early growth.
 Soak bare roots in water for 1–2 hours before planting to rehydrate them and reduce transplant shock.

 Place the plant in the hole, cover with soil, and firm down gently.
 Space plants 1.5–1.8 metres apart, with 1.8–2.5 metres between rows to allow airflow and easy access.
-Water in well and apply mulch around the base, keeping it clear of the stems.
+Water them in well and apply mulch around the base, keeping it clear of the stems.

 Prune all stems to 10–30 cm above ground level.
 In cool or temperate climates, prune to 10–15 cm to encourage bushy growth.
 In arid regions, prune to around 30 cm to protect young buds from heat.